 This is the kind of alarming thing, he didn’t!!

 At breakfast the next morning he asked his colleague if he thought his room too was a little strange upon which he replied

 Oh yes, I always stay in LOVE hotels when I come to Japan.
 They're so much better than ordinary hotels.....

 At which point Rich almost choked on his breakfast!

 What more could you possibly want?!

-What more could you possibly want than a hour in a Jurassic Park or Hello Kitty themed room?!
+What more could you possibly want than an hour in a Jurassic Park or Hello Kitty-themed room?!

 Abroad in Japan made this video explaining everything you need to know about LOVE HOTELS.

 So it turns out, it might be quite a regular thing.